Jessa Duggar Gives Birth Just In Time For ‘Counting On’ Gender Reveal Episode

 Jessa Duggar and Ben Seewald have welcomed their second child, and the baby couldn’t have arrived at a better time for the couple.

 The Counting On stars told People that their newest addition is another baby boy.
 Spurgeon Elliot Seewald’s little brother joined his family at 4:26 a.m. this morning, and mom and baby are doing just fine.
-According to proud parents Jessa Duggar and Ben Seewald, the little boy weighs 8 lbs. and 11 oz. and measures 21 3/4 in. long.
+According to proud parents Jessa Duggar and Ben Seewald, the little boy weighs eight pounds and 11 ounces and measures 21 and three-fourth inches long.
 He was born four days after his due date.

 “We are so happy to announce the arrival of our sweet second son,” Jessa and Ben said.
 “Mom and baby are both doing well.
 We are so thankful to God for this precious new gift of life and are excited to be a family of four!
 Thanks to everyone for your prayers and well wishes!”